randosrandom/Space4AI/README.md

 ctest --verbose
 ```

-> :hammer_and_wrench: At the moment we did not provide instruction for the installation of our library, mainly because it is still under development and it is very likely that in the future many things would change.
+> :hammer_and_wrench: At the moment we did not provide instruction for the installation of our library, mainly because it is still under development and the its usage as Standalone is perfectly fine.
 So at this stage, it is pointless to manage the installation too.

 ## Docker container